Freehold vs leasehold – what’s the difference?

 What is the difference between freehold and leasehold?

-The main difference between freehold and leasehold property is who the land that your property sits on belongs to.
+The main difference between freehold and leasehold property is who owns the land your property sits on.

 What is freehold property?